ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

 ## Installing on the Home Screen
 Now that we got through the hard parts, the last file is the `manifest.webapp`.
-The manifest file is metadata about your app in the form of JSON to provide details for the application installed on the home screen.
+The manifest file is metadata about our app in the form of JSON to provide details for the application installed on the home screen.
 ```json
 {
   "name": "MyPWA",